 I read through his script a few times before doing these, and on the second or third started sketching some little visual notes.
 Once I started them I’d usually do a page an hour, and in this case was doing looser gesture work in red pencil, over printed page templates with full markings [you can see them here].
 I then very loosely worked over that and thought out as much detail for the shots as I could at that size using a fine point drawing pen.

 I had already created a bible of Ghosbusters reference for this story, and was working from the start to keep the work on model.
 Here’s what the full 22 pages looks like.
 They were drawing on sheets of 11×8.5 inch paper, with 8 pages girded out for thumbs on them.

 I made a scan when I was half way through these, it’s posted on the right here.

-I still made some changes in that, but it let me just think about the meta reading structure as Dara had planed it out and i’d interpreted all that.
+I still made some changes in that, but it let me just think about the meta reading structure as Dara had planed it out, and how I’d interpreted all that.
 It let me see the story beats and think about if I was highlighting them well or not.

 To complete the journey, at the bottom here you’ll find page one from layouts to final art.

 Here’s some more thumbnails with script, these come from Dream Life | a late coming of age. that link will take you to a product page for it with a big sample gallery of many of these pages in their final forms.